-Revenue per Visitor (RPV) is an estimation of the measure of cash created each time a client visits your site.
-It is determined by isolating the total income by the number of guests that visit your site and is a strategy for assessing the estimation of each extra guest.
-The income per guest is determined by just dividing the total income earned during a given timeframe by the number of guests during a similar time span.
+Revenue per Visitor (RPV) is the estimated measurement of cash created each time a client visits your website.
+It is determined by isolating the total income by the number of online visitors and is a strategy for assessing the estimation of each extra guest.
+The income per guest is determined by dividing the total revenue earned during a given timeframe by the number of visitors during a similar period.

-It’s the number of purchases or the overall number of sessions.
-Most guests will take more than one session to make a choice of buying, yet this is the standard proportion when calculating the conversion rate.
+Shopify Conversion Rate is the number of purchases or the overall number of sessions.
+Of course, most visitors will take more than one session to purchase something.
+However, this is the standard proportion when calculating the conversion rate.

-In the event that your Shopify site has a transformation pace of somewhere in the range of 0.6% to 3.1%, then you are average compared to this benchmark.
-With under 0.3%, you are unquestionably failing to meet expectations of the benchmark’s conversion rate.
+If your Shopify site has a transformation pace of somewhere in the range of 0.6% to 3.1%, you are average compared to this benchmark.
+However, under 0.3%, you are unquestionably failing to meet the benchmark’s conversion rate expectations.

 Conversion rate = [Conversions / total visitors] x 100%